AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 ## Image Upscaling and Transformation

 Next, we will try to perform further operations on the currently generated photo.
-For example, if we think the second image in the upper right corner is quite good, but we want to make some transformation adjustments, we can further fill in `action` as `variation2` and pass the `image_id`:
+For example, if we think the second image in the top right corner is quite good, but we want to make some transformation adjustments, we can further fill in `action` as `variation2` and pass the `image_id`:

 ![](https://cdn.acedata.cloud/ia7vpw.png)